jenkinsci/compuware-scm-downloader-plugin/README.md

 <img src="docs/images/download.pds.members.png" height="250"/>

-### Downloading ISPW Container members
+### Downloading Code Pipeline Container members

-This integration allows downloading of ISPW Container members from the mainframe to the PC.
+This integration allows downloading of Code Pipeline Container members from the mainframe to the PC.

-On the **Configuration** page of the job or project, select **ISPW Container** from the **Source Code Management** section.
+On the **Configuration** page of the job or project, select **Code Pipeline Container** from the **Source Code Management** section.

 This source code management action has following parameters: